tronschell/ai-game-video-generator/README.md

-# CS2 Highlight Generator 🎮
+# Game Highlight Generator 🎮

 An intelligent highlight generator for Counter-Strike 2 gameplay videos that automatically identifies and compiles your best moments using Google's Gemini AI.